 8. Toning of Legs

 It’s a little known fact that leg strength is also crucial for rock climbers, especially on slab routes.
 If you only use your arms to get up your route, you will tire your upper body out quickly.
 Additionally, movements such as heel and toe hooks on those snug climbing shoes of yours, which are more popular in bouldering, require a certain level of leg strength, especially strong quadriceps.
-Pistol squats are an excellent leg exercise for rock climbers, considering the fact that a high foot is sometimes necessary to get through a long move.
+Pistol squats are an excellent leg exercise for rock climbers and boulderers, considering the fact that a high foot is sometimes necessary to get through a long move.
 Other helpful exercises include lunges, which target your hamstrings and quadriceps, and calf-raises.

 As you can see, rock climbing is not only a fun activity, but also one that can be extremely helpful for health and weight loss.
 If you keep going at it, it can even bring you to explore new outdoor destinations in countries like Germany, Vietnam and more.
 As long as you couple your climbing and training with a healthy, balanced diet, you’ll be on your way to your fittest and healthiest self in no time.